Japan in Gulliver's Travels

 Japan is referred to in Gulliver's Travels, the 1726 satirical novel by Jonathan Swift.

 Part III of the book has the account of Lemuel Gulliver's visit to Japan, the only real location visited by him.
 It is used as a venue for Swift's satire on the actions of Dutch traders to that land.
-His description reflects the state of European knowledge of the country in the 17th and early 18th centuries, and the tensions due to commercial rivalry between the English and the Dutch at that time.
+His portrayal reflects the state of European understanding of the nation in the 17th and early 18th centuries, as well as the tensions caused by the English-Dutch trade rivalry at the period.